pryv/config-template-pryv.io/README.md

 Replace specifics with generic ones & find a way to comment or explain it.

+### NGINX config: core-specific

+For each core, in files `core/nginx/conf/site-443.conf` and `core/nginx/conf/site-3443.conf` replace the field `server:server_name`, the second name in the `.pryv.net` domain should be adapted for each deployed core.

 ### v1.1 to v1.2 upgrade notes